googlegenomics/bigquery-examples/CONTRIB.rst

    you are contributing.
 Refer to the `Google Cloud Platform Samples Style Guide`_ for the recommended coding standards for this organization.
 #.
 Ensure that your code has an appropriate set of unit tests which all pass.
 #.
-Submit a pull request.
+Submit a pull request

+.. _Google Cloud Platform Samples Style Guide: https://github.com/GoogleCloudPlatform/Template/wiki/style.html